-- PASSIVE VOICE: My first trip abroad will always be remembered by me.
-PASSIVE VOICE: My first trip abroad is one I will always remember.
-ACTIVE VOICE: I will always remember my first trip abroad. - PASSIVE VOICE: On April 19, 1775, arms were seized by British soldiers at Concord, precipitating the American Revolution.
-ACTIVE VOICE: On April 19, 1775, British soldiers seized arms at Concord, precipitating the American Revolution. - PASSIVE VOICE: Thomas Jefferson's support of the new Constitution was documented in a letter to James Madison.
+Passive Voice: On April 19, 1775, arms were seized at Concord, precipitating the American Revolution.

+Active Voice: On April 19, 1775, British soldiers seized arms at Concord, precipitating the American Revolution.

+Passive Voice: Thomas Jefferson's support of the new Constitution was documented in a letter to James Madison.

-ACTIVE VOICE: Thomas Jefferson documented his support of the new Constitution in a letter to James Madison.
+Active Voice: Thomas Jefferson documented his support of the new Constitution in a letter to James Madison.

-OVERUSE OF TO BE (a related problem)
+OVERUSE OF TO BE (A RELATED PROBLEM)

-Using forms of to be (e.g., is, are, was, were) leads to wordiness.
-Use an action verb instead.
+Use of forms of to be (e.g., is, are, was, were) leads to wordiness.
+Use an action verb in place of a form of to be.